SpencerBrown/coreos-pxe-install/README.md

+# Status: DO NOT USE.
+In transition.

+Work items:

+1. Stop using Ansible and start using Go language with templating instead.
+2. Update due to lots of changes in the coreos-baremetal project.
+3. Update because the iPXE driver for VirtualBox is now too large (see repo virtualbox-ipxe)

 # Network booting CoreOS to bare metal machines

 This project uses two excellent projects: [dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html) and [coreos-baremetal](https://github.com/coreos/coreos-baremetal).
 Both of these work on either Linux or OS X.